0%

 npm install express dotenv cors @google/generative-ai jsonwebtoken bcryptjs

-Expected Output: Confirmation of express, dotenv, cors, @google/generative-ai, jsonwebtoken, and bcryptjs installation.
-These dependencies will be listed in your package.json file.
+Expected Output: You'll see confirmation of express, dotenv, cors, @google/generative-ai, jsonwebtoken, and bcryptjs installation.
+These dependencies will be neatly listed in your package.json file.

 2. Securing Credentials: Environment Variables for Gemini API

-Objective: Create and configure a .env file to store your Google Gemini API key and JWT secret securely.
-Rationale: Hardcoding API keys and secrets directly into the codebase constitutes a severe security vulnerability. .env files ensure sensitive information is external to version control, facilitating different configurations for development, staging, and production environments.
+Objective: Create and configure a .env file to securely stash your Google Gemini API key and JWT secret.
+Rationale: Hardcoding API keys and secrets directly into your codebase is a gaping security vulnerability. .env files ensure sensitive info stays out of version control, making it easy to swap configurations for dev, staging, and production environments.
+I've seen too many junior engineers accidentally commit API keys to public repos.
+Don't be one of them.
 Procedure:

 • Obtain Gemini API Key:

-3. Create a new project or select an existing one.
+3. Create a new project or pick an existing one.

-4. Locate "Get API key" or "API key management" to generate a new key.
+4. Find "Get API key" or "API key management" to generate a fresh key.

-• Create .env file: Within the gen-ai-job-app/backend directory, create a file named .env.
+• Create .env file: Inside your gen-ai-job-app/backend directory, create a file named .env.

 touch .env

-• Add API Key and JWT Secret: Open .env and populate it with your credentials:
+• Add API Key and JWT Secret: Open .env and fill it out:

 # gen-ai-job-app/backend/.env